-The 2nd European Environmental Evaluators Network (EEEN) forum will be organised in spring 2013 and hosted by the Swedish Environmental Protection Agency (SEPA).
+The 2nd European Environmental Evaluators Network (EEEN) Forum was organised and hosted by the Swedish Environmental Protection Agency (SEPA).
 Find out more about this event here.

 About the EEN

 The purpose of the Environmental Evaluators Network (EEN) is to advance the practice, policy and theory of evaluating environmental programs, policies and other interventions through more systematic and collective learning.
 The EEN is a rapidly growing and diversifying community of practice of thousands of participants committed to understanding and improving effectiveness and efficiency in the environmental sector.
 EEN participation is international and represents the environmental sector’s diversity of disciplines and organizations, working from the local to global scale in government agencies, non-profits, consulting organizations, foundations, and academic institutions.

 Some of the ways that EEN accomplishes its purpose include:

 • Fostering relationships between evaluators and users of evaluation,

 • Advancing the theory of environmental evaluation, and